Agentscreator/mirro_app/EMAIL_LOGIN_IMPLEMENTATION.md

 ## User Experience Changes

 ### Login Flow
-- Users now log in with their email address instead of username
+- Users continue to log in with their username and password
-- Password remains the same
-- More intuitive for users who are accustomed to email-based authentication
+- No changes to existing login experience

 ### Registration Flow
-- Users must provide both email and username during registration
+- Users must now provide name, username, email, and password during registration
-- Email is used for login, username is used for profile display
+- Email is collected for future communication and account recovery
 - Both email and username must be unique

 ## Testing

 To test the implementation:

-1. **New Registration**: Try registering with email, username, name, and password
+1. **New Registration**: Try registering with name, username, email, and password
-2. **Email Login**: Use the registered email address to log in
+2. **Username Login**: Use the registered username to log in (unchanged)
-3. **Validation**: Test email format validation and uniqueness constraints
+3. **Validation**: Test email format validation and uniqueness constraints during registration
-4. **Error Handling**: Test with invalid emails, duplicate emails, etc.
+4. **Error Handling**: Test with invalid emails, duplicate emails, duplicate usernames, etc.

 ## Backward Compatibility

 - All existing user data remains intact
+- Login mechanism remains unchanged (username + password)
-- Username field is preserved for profile display and social features
+- Username field continues to be used for login and profile display
 - Existing API endpoints for user management continue to work
-- Only login mechanism has changed from username to email
+- Only registration process now requires email

 ## Security Considerations

-- Email addresses are validated for proper format
+- Email addresses are validated for proper format during registration
 - Email uniqueness is enforced at database level
 - Password hashing and verification remain unchanged
 - No sensitive data is exposed in API responses
+- Email can be used for future features like password recovery